1. Click on the Create A New Event button (this appears on the My Events page).

 This feature is optional and can be used to split the ticket sales to the organiser and a 3rd party.
 By default, this will show as Single Payment where all ticket sales will send to the event organiser's bank details.
 To set up the split, select the Split Payments option.

 Enter the Banking Details (the email address entered will be sent a payment summary once the transfer has been made.
 The event organiser will also be sent a copy).
 For more information about setting up split payment. please click here.

 Enter the details of how you would like the payments to be split, then select Save Changes.

 This optional feature will allow you to add a button to the 'order success' page, and when clicked will direct to a URL of your choice.
 The 'order success' page is displayed after every successful purchase/registration.
 To add this button to the order success page, go to the Edit Event page and scroll down to the bottom of the page.

 - Button Text - Allows you to enter the Button label.

 - Redirect to Organiser Page - this checkbox will set the button to redirect the purchasers to your organiser page.
 Note: leave this checkbox unchecked if you want to use a different URL.

 - Button URL - this is where you can enter a specific URL to where you want the purchasers to be redirected once they click this button.
 The URL must be a complete URL e.g. https://www.stickytickets.com.au/

 Make Event Live

-You are now ready to make your event 'live' and begin advertising and selling tickets online.
-Until you click on the Make Event Live button, your event will display a 'pending' status which means it will not appear online and people will not be able to buy tickets.
+You are now ready to make your event 'live' or schedule on when it will go live and begin advertising and selling tickets online.
+Until your event is Live, your event will display a 'pending' or 'scheduled' status which means it will not appear online and people will not be able to buy tickets.
 You will still be able to make changes to the event details.